bbc/gel-grid/README.md

 To help enforce this way of thinking all width utilities classes proactively carry the `!important` keyword to boost their specificity.

 ### Sass Mixins
-The GEL grid component exposes a Sass Mixin which can be called within your Sass.
+The GEL grid component exposes a collection of Sass Mixins which can be called within your Sass.
+Should you need to create a more bespoke component which is not possible using the standard utility classes.

 **Example**